Project31/ansible-kubernetes-openshift-pi3/README.md

-## Ansible Playbooks for Docker / Kubernetes / OpenShift on RaspberryPis 3
+## Ansible 2.0 Playbooks for Docker / Kubernetes / OpenShift on RaspberryPis 3

 <img src="docs/images/pi_cluster.jpg" align="right" style="float:right; margin: 50px 0px 20px 30px"/>

-These are the Ansible playbooks for a Raspberry Pi Cluster running Docker and Kubernetes as described in this [Blog Post](https://ro14nd.de/kubernetes-on-raspberry-pi3).
+Here are the Ansible playbooks for a Raspberry Pi Cluster running Docker and Kubernetes as described in this [Blog Post](https://ro14nd.de/kubernetes-on-raspberry-pi3).
+These playbooks require Ansible 2.0 and won't work with Ansible 1.x.

 The goals of thise project are
 * Using Ansible for not only a one-shot installation but also maintainance and upgrades.